hakanaras/idris2-coroutineT/README.md

 ## Example

-Check `Main.idr` for a full sample (including a demonstration of stack-safety), but in short:
+Check `Main.idr` for a full sample, but in short:

 ```
 task0 : MyCoroutine String